Wall Street rallies and US stocks recover much of Friday's wipeout

 NEW YORK (AP) — U.S. stocks are rallying and recovering much of their sharp losses from last week, when worries about how President Donald Trump’s tariffs may be punishing the economy sent a shudder through Wall Street.

-The S&P 500 jumped 1.1% in midday trading to claw back more than two thirds of Friday’s drop.
-The Dow Jones Industrial Average was up 426 points, or 1%, as of 11:45 a.m.
-Eastern time, and the Nasdaq composite was 1.5% higher.
+The S&P 500 jumped 1.4% in afternoon trading to claw back more than two thirds of Friday’s drop.
+The Dow Jones Industrial Average was up 558 points, or 1.3%, as of 1:11 p.m.
+Eastern time, and the Nasdaq composite was 1.8% higher.

 The pressure is on U.S. companies to deliver bigger profits after their stock prices shot to record after record recently.
 The jump in stock prices from a low point in April raised criticism that the broad market had become too expensive.